Letter to the editor: Behavioral health, counseling key public health priorities

-On behalf of the Mental Health & Addiction Advocacy Coalition (MHAC), thank you for bringing attention to the dramatic increase in suicides in Ohio ("Ashland county below suicide rate average" — July 7).
+On behalf of the Mental Health & Addiction Advocacy Coalition (MHAC), thank you for bringing attention to the dramatic increase in suicides in Ohio ("Wayne, Holmes below state suicide average" — July 7).

 The study, Suicide in Ohio: Facts, Figures and the Future, highlighted in your article, provides an overview of suicide over the past decade.
 The report can be found at https://mhaadvocacy.org/suicide-in-ohio/.